MicrosoftDocs/dynamics365smb-docs/business-central/sales-order-agent-setup.md

 The **Agent Permission Sets** section lists all the permission sets currently assigned to the agent.
 By default, the Sales Order Agent is assigned the **SOA AGENT – EDIT** permission set.
 This permission set restricts access to only the objects, data, and UI elements (such as pages, fields, and actions) necessary for handling sales quote requests.

 You can't modify the **SOA AGENT – EDIT** permission set directly, because it's a system permissions set.
-However, you can create a copy of **SOA AGENT – EDIT** permission set, modify it to suit your needs, then add to **Agent Permission Sets** section, along with any other permission sets.
+However, you can create a copy of **SOA AGENT – EDIT** permission set, modify the copy to suit your needs, then add it to **Agent Permission Sets** section, along with any other permission sets.

 Before you can add or delete permission sets applied to the agent, you must change the **State** to disabled.
 When your dome making changes, set it back to **Enabled**.